nawforce/apex-parser/README.md

 ### antlr4ts versions

 The npm module uses antlr4ts 0.5.0-alpha.4, this was updated from 0.5.0-alpha.3 in the 2.9.1 version.
-You should make sure that if you are using a matching verions of this dependency if you use directly.
+You should make sure that if you are using a matching verions of this dependency if you use it directly.
+To avoid issues you can import 'CommonTokenStream' & 'ParseTreeWalker' from 'apex-parser' instead of from antlr4ts.

+    import { CommonTokenStream} from "apex-parser";
+    import { ParseTreeWalker } from "apex-parser";

 ### Packages